LinuxMalaysia-BigData-OpenData/interpol_notices/README.md

 # interpol_notices
-Example to crawl json from web using curl and covert it into csv using jq and sed
+Example to crawl json from web using curl and covert it into csv using jq and sed.
+The query is limted to 160 result by json source.

 Download jq from https://stedolan.github.io/jq/